kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 * Traffic splitting.
 * Header, cookie, or method-based routing.

-However, the remaining features remain largely vendor-specific.
+However, the remaining features remain largely implementation-specific.
 To convert them, consult the Gateway implementation documentation to see which [extension point](#approach-to-extensibility) to use.

 ## Example